syncfusion-content/fileformat-docs/File-Formats/XlsIO/Excel-to-JSON-Conversion.md

 {% endhighlight %}
 {% endtabs %}

-## Workbook to JSON with and without XML schema
+## Workbook to JSON without schema

-The following code illustrates how to convert an Excel workbook to JSON file with and without XML schema.
+The following code illustrates how to convert an Excel workbook to the JSON file or JSON filestream without schema.

 {% tabs %}